 -

 Yes.
-Each kayak paddler must be less than 275 pounds.
-Combined weight of both guests per tandem kayak cannot exceed 450 pounds.
-Exceeding our weight limitations will result in your kayak becoming much more difficult to balance and more likely to capsize.
+Each kayak paddler must be less than 250 pounds.
+Combined weight of both guests per tandem kayak cannot exceed 400 pounds.
+Exceeding weight limitations will result in your kayak becoming much more difficult to balance and more likely to capsize.

 Capsizing is common on kayaks but it is more difficult for a larger person to reenter the kayak after capsizing.
 If you exceed our weight limitations we do not recommend you take a kayak tour unless you are an experienced ocean paddler.

-We have an alternative activity that would be great for you – our 34′ RHIB goes twice daily to the same snorkeling destination without the risks of multiple capsizing in a kayak.
+We have an alternative activity that would be great for you – our 39′ power catamaran goes twice daily to the same snorkeling destination without the risks of multiple capsizing in a kayak.
 Go to www.captaincooksnorkelingcruises.com to learn more about essentially the same snorkeling experience without the tippy kayak.

 -